Before you skip over those squats, take into account how vital it’s to own a robust lower body.

 Unless you have got a medical restriction, there’s completely no excuse to skip the massive lifts that primarily involve the muscles of the lower body.

 And I’m not talking regarding lying leg curls here.
-I’m talking regarding squats and deadlifts and also the different versions of each.
+I’m talking regarding squats and dead-lifts and also the different versions of each.
+But rowing machine, leg press machine, and spin bike are great option for getting strong powerful legs.

-Below are the most important reasons you must be training your legs if you aren’t already.
+Below are the most important reasons you must be training your legs if you aren’t already to get powerful legs.

 1. Boosts Metabolism